lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 Dawn of the Infrastructure as Code
 ----------------------------------

 At first, when the trees were taller and the grass was green, it was only bare-metal.
 Each server was a separate physical unit.
-Those were the times of simple solutions: you connect the server to the network and power source, login via telnet / ssh, install all the necessary software, set up cron-jobs for alerts and you're done!
+Those were the times of simple solutions: you connected the server to the network and power source, logged in via telnet / ssh, installed all the necessary software, set up cron-jobs for alerts and you were done!

 Then it came time for virtualization.
-From the early 2000s, the IT industry began to plunge into this amazing world, without even assuming how far this will go.
+From the early 2000s, the IT industry began to plunge into this amazing world, without even assuming how far it would go.

-In the beginning, the same approach as when working with bare-metal was still good.
-Only instead of physical servers you had virtual ones.
-Over time, the number of servers has grown.
+In the beginning, the same approach used to work with with bare-metal was still good.
+The only difference was that you had virtual servers instead of physical ones .
+Gradually, the number of servers grew.
 Old methods began to take too much time.
 This situation stimulated the appearance of provisioners, which simplified and accelerated the process of setting up servers and installing software.

-And now we live in the era of cloud computing.
-Today’s engineers may need a dozen or a hundred servers to accomplish business goals.
-Need for new approach became critical.
+Now we live in the era of cloud computing.
+Today’s engineers may need dozens or hundreds of servers to accomplish business goals.
+Need for a new approach has become critical.

 Meet Infrastructure as Code